Bellville Mechanical Workshop Apprenticeship

 The Bellville Mechanical Workshop Apprenticeship is advertised in various newspapers in the Western Cape and on the Western Cape Government website at different times throughout the year.

-The Department of Transport and Public Works advertises the apprenticeship annually to students at different technical schools in the province.
+The Department of Transport and Public Works advertises the apprenticeship annually to students at different TVET colleges in the province.

 Read more on youth development and job creation at the Department of Transport and Public Works: